William Armstrong Percy III: Early life and education

-After graduating as valedictorian of Middlesex School (in Concord, Massachusetts) in 1951, Percy went to Princeton University, where he entered the Special Program in the Humanities.
-There, he struggled with the rejection and persecution of gays during the McCarthy years.
-At a time when conscription was still in effect, he volunteered for the U.S. Army.
-In his military stint, Percy studied Norwegian at the Army Language School Monterey, Ca. He worked as a French interpreter on loan to the Central Intelligence Agency on the island of Saipan.

 Career

 Percy taught at the University of New Orleans, Louisiana State University, and the University of Missouri at St. Louis for two years each.
 In 1968 he moved to the University of Massachusetts at Boston.
 After gaining tenure and promotion to full professor there, in 1975 Percy "came out" to colleagues.
 He joined the fight for equal rights for gays in 1982 after meeting gay activist Charley Shively.

-Three years later, Percy began publishing articles on homosexuality, including in the very radical Gay Community News, based in the South End of Boston.
-Soon after, Percy served as the other associate editor with Warren Johansson of the Encyclopedia of Homosexuality (1990), which won six prizes.
+Percy served as the other associate editor with Warren Johansson of the Encyclopedia of Homosexuality (1990), which won six prizes.
 It has recently been reprinted by Rutledge, costing $500 for the two volumes.

 Paul Cartledge, of the University of Cambridge, described Percy's Pederasty and Pedagogy in Archaic Greece (1996) as the first work to try to go beyond Kenneth Dover's "groundbreaking" Greek Homosexuality.
 Dover's work, influenced by pseudo-Freudianism, was very homophobic.
 Cartledge noted there were finer works in German that were translated into English before Dover wrote.

-At the time Percy published Outing: Shattering the Conspiracy of Silence (1994), co-authored with Warren Johansson, he announced that he was offering a bounty of $10,000 for the person who successfully "outed" a living American cardinal, a sitting justice of the U.S. Supreme Court, or a four-star officer on active duty in the U.S. military.
-In light of the 2003 Supreme Court decision that decriminalized sodomy (Lawrence v.
-Texas), he amended his bounty offer to exclude a Supreme Court justice, but increased the bounty to $20,000 for a cardinal or a four-star officer.
-After the military changed its policy on service by admitted homosexuals, he dropped outing a military officer.
-He increased the offer to $30,000 for a living American cardinal.
-Percy withdrew his bounty because he believed the Church had been weakened by its sexual and abuse scandals.
-He wanted to support it as, under Pope Francis, it focused more on the poor.